 - Holiday parties

-Provide a Place to Park
+Ensure Residents Have a Place to Park

 Parking is a major pain point for renters, particularly in crowded urban settings.
-Few things are as frustrating as circling the block for thirty minutes after a long day of work.
-Because of that, if you’re building, remodeling, or looking for ways to improve your complex, providing parking can go a long way.
+Few things are more frustrating than circling the block for thirty minutes after a long day of work trying to find a parking spot.
+If you are building, remodeling, or looking for ways to improve your complex, providing ample parking can go a long way.

-- Partner with garages or lots in the area to provide tenants with deals or alternative places to park.
+- Partner with garages or lots in the area to provide tenants with deals or alternative places to park

-Devon, K. Multifamily Executive.
-Package Locker Industry Lifts Off: https://www.multifamilyexecutive.com/technology/package-locker-industry-lifts-off_o
+- Devon, Kayla.
+Multifamily Executive.
+Package Locker Industry Lifts Off.
+(2014, December 04). https://www.multifamilyexecutive.com/technology/package-locker-industry-lifts-off_o.

-Williams, B. Multi-Housing News.
+- Williams, Brent.
+Multi-Housing News.
 We Were Right All Along: It’s the Sense of Community That Drives Renewal.
-(2018): https://www.multihousingnews.com/post/we-were-right-along-its-the-sense-of-community-that-drives-renewal/
+(2018, June 12). https://www.multihousingnews.com/post/we-were-right-along-its-the-sense-of-community-that-drives-renewal/.